 Near the end of this mixing, the dough will almost pass the windowpane test3.
 When finished, transfer the dough to a container for warm bulk fermentation.

 3. Warm Bulk Fermentation – 2:30 p.m. to 8:30 p.m.

 This dough requires a long and warm bulk fermentation.
-At 78°F (25°C), the dough will ferment 6 hours before it’s placed in the fridge overnight.
-I place my entire bulk container in my Brod & Taylor Dough Proofer set to this temperature (see my guide to using a dough proofer if you're unfamiliar with their use)
+At 78°F (25°C), the dough will ferment 6 hours before it's placed in the fridge overnight.
+I place my entire bulk container in my dough proofer set to this temperature (see my guide to using a dough proofer if you're unfamiliar with their use)

 Perform a total of 4 sets of stretch and folds during bulk, spaced out by 30 minutes (starting 30 minutes after mixing finishes).

 After the last set (2 hours into bulk), let the dough rest for the remaining 4 hours.
 By the end of the 6 hours, the dough should have risen by at least 30%.
 Ensure the bulk container is covered and place it in the refrigerator overnight for cold bulk fermentation.